jessewaweru/SQL_PROJECT_POSTGRES/README.md

 *Pie chart showcasing the top 5 most demanded skills for Data anlysts*

 ### 4.Which skills are associated with higher salaries?
-I also wanted to identify which skills are associated with the highest salaries.
-I joined three tables together with an INNER JOIN to retrieve the average salary for each skill and whcih ones were at the top while also limiting the queries to salary values that weren't NULL.
+Wanted to identify which skills are associated with the highest salaries.
+I joined three tables together with an INNER JOIN to retrieve the average salary for each skill and which ones were at the top while also limiting the queries to salary values that weren't NULL.
 To simplify the query, I limited the result to show the top 25.

 ```SQL
 SELECT